-- Explore and discover Christchurch’s street art with family and friends or by yourself by creating your own itinerary using the interactive Watch This Space map and the upcoming Plain Sight app (available from mid-May) or book a guided tour and have an expert tell you everything about it.
+- Explore and discover Christchurch’s street art with family and friends or by yourself.
+Create your own itinerary using the interactive Watch This Space map and the upcoming Plain Sight app (available from mid-May) or book a guided tour and have an expert guide you.

 - Once you find your inspirational mural, note down the exact location and take your ‘selfie’ in front of it (you will need this picture when submitting your work).
 Now, start writing!

 - Sign up for a free Creative Writing Workshop and Street Art Guided Tour to be held at Tūranga and New Brighton Library.
 Bookings are essential.

 15 SEPTEMBER 12.30-3.30PM AT New Brighton Library

 Terms and Conditions

 - The Paint n’ Pen Creative Writing Programme is open to all ages.

 - The Paint n’ Pen Creative Writing Programme is open to New Zealand residents and overseas visitors.
 Christchurch visitors from either NZ or overseas can submit their work upon returning to their home town provided is before the deadline.